caprice-j/ggbash/README.md

 Goals
 -----

-The goal of ggbash is to make plotting in ggplot2 as faster as possible.
+The goal of ggbash is to make plotting in ggplot2 as fast as possible.
 It can be categorized into two different sub goals:

 1.  **Better EDA experience.** Provide blazingly fast way to do Exploratory Data Analysis.